 Textiles occupy a particular intimate place in our lives, compared to other objects; proximity to the body and central role in everyday life.
 Because textiles are very close to our bodies, and ‘become like an extension of them, an outer layer or shell with which we confront the social world.’
 (Dant 1999, p.85) It is necessary to protect our skin from the outside world.
 In our daily life, we touch textiles like clothes, interior, towel, blanket and etc. We can’t live without textiles except living on an uninhabited island with being naked.
-Therefore “Touch” is key to understanding textiles mostly for getting the meaning and texture of textile work.
-However touching works is often forbidden in gallery or museum context.
+Therefore “Touch” is key to understanding textiles mostly for understanding the meaning and texture of textile work.
+However, touching is often forbidden in a gallery or museum context.
 The reason why ‘the mind and rationality came to be associated with masculinity; the body and sensuality associated with femininity’ (Marc Quinn, Emotional Detox, The Seven Deadly Sins IV, 1995).
+Same as preserving the delicate painting and drawing works, they abandoned us not to touch anything in a museum.
 Also, textiles are considered as too trivial and ephemeral to save in the museum.
 In terms of the binary of gender, textiles are regarded as women’s work in the past.
 However ‘many people believe that only some objects, such as works of art, are worthy of being conserved in a museum.’
 (Steele 1998, p.333) As changing of the situation of gender problem, fashion is becoming as a part of the art.

 Following the lecture about Textiles and Material Culture, the exhibition “Atelier E.B: Passer-by” explained to me that we can get a lot of information as touching art pieces.
 Especially textiles work, we can understand how the designer and creator made the garment, what kind of materials and fabrics they used for as touching works.
 In the digital age, we can access to see any artworks, photographs and fashion even though you are far away from seeing them directly.